 Are you communicative and do you like working with people?
-You are also interested in medicine, organization and are reliable and conscientious?
+Are you also interested in medicine and organisation and you are reliable and conscientious?
 Then training to become a clinical nurse specialist could be just right for you.
 Here you will work in the care of people of all ages in various areas, e.g. in hospitals, nursing homes and outpatient care services.
-Possible areas of work include geriatric nursing care (for the elderly) and occupational health and pediatric nursing.
+Possible areas of work include geriatric nursing and occupational health and paediatric nursing.

 Vocational training content

-This training offers three choices.
-Either nursing training for all ages (clinical nurse specialist) or long-term care (geriatric nurse) or pediatrics (occupational health and pediatric nurse).
+This training offers three options.
+Either nursing training for all ages (clinical nurse specialist) or long-term care (geriatric nurse) or paediatrics (occupational health and paediatric nurse).

-In the first two years of training, generalist nursing training is provided in all three cases.
-This includes teaching about the healthy and sick person as well as preventive and curative measures.
-Knowledge of the use of digital administration programs, e.g. in nursing documentation, as well as the use of medical technology innovations, round off the training.
+In the first two years of training, general nursing training is provided in all three cases.
+This includes teaching about the healthy and ill human being, as well as preventive and curative measures.
+Knowledge of the use of digital administration software, e.g. in nursing documentation, as well as the use of medical technology innovations round off the training.

-Before the start of the 3rd year of training, you have the choice of specializing in geriatric nursing or occupational health care and pediatric nursing in the last third of the training or continuing the generalist nursing training and earning the clinical nurse specialist degree.
+Before starting your 3rd year of training, you will have the option to choose your specialisation for the last third of your programme: either geriatric nursing or occupational health care and paediatric nursing or continuing the generalist nursing training and earning the clinical nurse specialist degree.

-Good to know: The generalized, state training qualification of clinical nurse specialists is recognized throughout the EU.
+Good to know: The generalised, state training qualification of clinical nurse specialists is recognised throughout the EU.

-- Sufficient knowledge of German: Depending on the federal state, you need knowledge at level B1 or B2 according to the European Framework of Reference for Languages (CEFR).
+- Sufficient knowledge of German: Depending on the federal state, you need German language skills at level B1 or B2 according to the Common European Framework of Reference for Languages (CEFR).

-- Physical aptitude: With a certificate from a German doctor, you must prove that you are physically and mentally healthy and therefore suitable for the profession of nurse.
+- Physical aptitude: With a certificate from a German doctor, you must prove that you are physically and mentally healthy and therefore suitable for the profession.

-The practical part of the training takes place in a hospital, nursing home or outpatient nursing service and is somewhat more extensive than the theoretical part, which takes place in a nursing school.
-In addition, practical training is provided in specialized institutions, i.e. in a children's hospital, in a psychiatric hospital, in counseling centers or hospices.
+The practical part of the training takes place in a hospital, nursing home or outpatient nursing service and is more extensive than the theoretical part, which takes place in a nursing school.
+In addition, practical training is provided in specialised institutions, i.e. in a children's hospital, in a psychiatric hospital, in counselling centres or hospices.
 Full-time training ends after three years (part-time after five years) with a state examination.

-Training pay (TVAöD): before taxes and social security contributions; source: Federal Employment Agency, as of May 2021.
+Remuneration (TVAöD): gross salary before tax and deductions for social security contributions; source: Federal Employment Agency (BA), as of Januray 2023.